 For pay advices, you may click here for more information: ISU Pay Advices

 Direct deposit of your paycheck is optional*, though recommended.
 Employees who wish to enroll in direct deposit will need to complete their payroll direct deposit election by completing the Direct Deposit form found on the Payroll website.

-Employees who do not wish to enroll in direct deposit will be issued a paper paycheck that they will need to pick up in person at the Student Accounts office after each pay period.
-Paper paychecks are held at Student Accounts for a pay period before they are returned to Payroll where they can also be picked up in person by the employee.
+Employees who do not wish to enroll in direct deposit will be issued a paper paycheck that they will need to pick up in person at the University Payroll Office, located at 100 South Fell Street, Uptown Crossing Building, Suite E. Checks can be picked up during normal business hours of 8:00am-4:30pm.
+Employees must present a photo ID to pick up their paper paycheck.